mayhemer240/342_Assignment_1/README.md

 # 342 Assignment 1
-Sorting Algorithms in C and Haskell
+Sorting Algorithms in C and Haskell  \
+Group

 ## Tools Used
 - **IDE:** Visual Studio Code